About Our Science and Data

 The health of every reserve is continuously monitored by the Research Reserve System’s System-wide Monitoring Program, or SWMP (pronounced “swamp”).
 These measurements provide a record of how human activities and natural events and fluctuations affect coastal habitats

 Students can query the database and work with real estuary monitoring data in the problem-solving exercises provided within the Estuaries 101 curriculum, and they can learn from the stories provided about how these data are used and the ongoing monitoring and research taking place at each reserve.
 Education workshops and living classroom opportunities are also available.

 All SWMP data are served through the reserve system's Centralized Data Management Office, which is housed at the North Inlet-Winyah Bay reserve in South Carolina.
 The data management office provides quality assurance and control and is responsible for maintaining and updating the standard operating procedures.
-To query the data, use the SWMP Graphing Tool.
+To query data, use the SWMP Graphing and Export System.

 Reserve monitoring data have three major components: